ysmood/jschema/README.md

 Features:

 - No need to modify the existing struct
-- Support `oneOf` for interface typing
+- Support `anyOf` for interface typing
 - Support custom type handler
 - Support easy modification of the generated schema